 Network 2 Emergency Updates

 The Network is required by the Centers for Medicare and Medicaid Services (CMS) to track the status of facility operations and patient access to treatment during an emergency.
 The Network works with federal, state, and local government agencies to assist with patient safety and ensure dialysis facilities are prioritized to remain open.
-If dialysis staff or patients require assistance, please contact the Network at 516-209-5578 or 800-238-3373.
+If dialysis staff or patients require assistance, please contact the IPRO ESRD Network Program at 516-686-9790 or 800-238-3773 (ESRD).

 Facility Closures and Altered Schedules

 For emergent and non-emergent events impacting dialysis facilities, complete and submit the form below.

 There are NO reported facility closures or altered schedules at this time.

 Reminder to Dialysis Providers: You MUST report ALL interruptions in service to both the Network and to the New York State Department of Health.